ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: System Architecture: Orchestration of RIS with xApps for Indoor SWF Scenarios

-While the O-RAN Alliance standardizes E2AP and a set of baseline E2SMs, custom E2SMs can be designed to support new applications.
-In ORIX, the RIS SM has been implemented to integrate the RIS into the O-RAN control loop \cite{el2025neural}.
-The RIS service model in Fig. \ref{fig:ORIX} defines the information exchange between near-RT RIC and an RIS to enable dynamic configuration of the reflecting elements within the O-RAN network.
-Two classes of messages are employed in RIS SM: E2 control messages, sent from near-RT RIC to the E2 node, carry high-level commands, such as desired beam direction or phase shift coefficient per element.
-On the other hand, E2 indication messages, sent from the E2 node to the near-RT RIC, report structural RIS parameters such as RIS dimensions, the number of RIS elements, and element aperture, together with channel coefficients between access point (AP)-RIS, RIS-user equipment (UE), and AP-UE.
+The E2SM-RIS model in Fig. \ref{fig:ORIX} defines the information exchange between near-RT RIC and an RIS to enable dynamic configuration of the reflecting elements within the O-RAN network.
+Two classes of messages are employed in E2SM-RIS: E2 indication messages from the E2 node to the near-RT RIC and E2 control messages from near-RT RIC to the E2 node.
+E2 indication messages serve as the primary telemetry mechanism, reporting channel-state information between the AP-RIS, RIS-UE, and AP-UE channels together with structural RIS parameters such as RIS dimensions, the number of RIS elements, and element aperture.
+Consequently, ORIX can continuously monitor the link quality.
+On the other hand, E2 control messages convey high-level commands, such as desired beam orientations or per-element phase shift coefficients, obtained from xApps decisions, to the E2 node.